manwar/python-guide/introduction-to-python.md

     [t.join()  for t in threads]

     print(results)                            # prints {2: 4, 1: 1, 3: 9, 0: 0, 4: 16}

+#### Multiprocessing

+Let's create file named, `1000seconds.py` as below:

+    import time
+    [time.sleep(1) for i in range(1000)]

+Now we would run the code in two different tabs so that it is run in separate process.

+Now what?

 ## Class
 ***